meysam-safarzadeh/Text2Shape/README.md

 ## Implementation

-The implementation of our research paper involves three interconnected modules that operate under full supervision.
-As shown in Figure 1, modules encompass text preprocessing, BERT-based text encoding, a convolutional neural network (CNN) based text encoder architecture, and a shape generation architecture.
+The implementation of this method involves three interconnected modules that operate under full supervision.
+As shown in Figure 1, modules include text preprocessing, BERT-based text encoding, a convolutional neural network (CNN) based text encoder architecture, and a shape generation architecture.
 The model leverages Mean Squared Error (MSE) loss and the Adam optimizer for training.

 ![image](https://github.com/meysam-safarzadeh/Text2Shape/assets/51737180/84c7abb2-0aa7-4475-87e0-447bee94daa1 "Summary of the model")